Karan2004xd/bolt/README.md

 3.  **Atomic Snapshots for Reads:** Queries never operate on live, changing data.
 The background processing thread periodically publishes a new, immutable `State` object (containing the active buffer and all sealed, sorted buffers) via a single `std::atomic` operation.
 Readers simply load this atomic pointer to get a perfectly consistent and isolated view (*a copy*) of the entire database for the duration of their query.

 ---

+## Architectural Scope & Trade-offs

+Bolt `v1.0.0` is highly optimized for a specific set of use cases.
+The current design prioritizes maximum ingestion speed and in-memory query performance, leading to the following architectural choices:

+- **In-Memory First By Design:** The primary goal is to serve as an extremely fast, memory-resident cache for hot, real-time data.
+Consequently, Bolt does not currently offer durability guarantees; data is lost upon application restart.
+A potential future direction is to add tiered storage for persisting sealed, cold buffers to disk.

+- **Embedded Library, Not a Server:** To eliminate network overhead and provide the lowest possible latency, Bolt is designed as a library to be directly embedded within a C++ application.
+It does not have a network layer for remote clients, though this could be a feature for a future release.

+- **Optimized For Time-Series Scans:** The query engine is specialized for its core competency: extremely fast scans over time ranges.
+It does not yet feature a complex query language, secondary indexing on non-timestamp columns, or support for joins.

+- **Single-Writer Principle:** The database employs a single-consumer thread to process incoming data.
+This design choice simplifies the architecture, eliminates write-side lock contention, and ensures that data is processed in a predictable order, which is a powerful and common pattern in low-latency systems.

+---

 ## Installation Guide & Requirements

 ### Requirements